 So I took Laurie Cain ‘s advice and loaded my hair with conditioner before entering the pool.
 Thanks Laurie it helped.
 I put a shower cap under the swimming cap so the latter didn’t slip away ~ Ruchira

 I’m in the pool 5x a week (swimming teacher) Wet hair before going in – I sometimes leave some conditioner in too -rinse well afterwards – i cowash 3x out of 5 and deep condition on sat when I get out of the pool – leaving a conditioner/olive oil with few drops of argan oil mix in my hair after getting out of the water ~ Hope

 Saturating curly hair with warm water before swimming

-You know how much I love Bounce Curl, right?
-I got a mailer from them about summer swimming and this is what it said:
+Bounce Curl sent a mailer about summer swimming and this is what it said:

 If you plan on swimming, then you definitely want to DRENCH your hair with warm water in the shower before getting in the pool.
 Think of your hair like a sponge.
 If you place a wet sponge in a pool of water, it cannot absorb more water – same theory with hair.
 Drenching your hair with water means the hair shaft is swollen and can’t absorb either the chlorinated water or salt water.